-Of the eight census tracts which contained block groups identified as LMI areas, three were noted also to be areas of racial concentration.
+Of the eight census tracts which contained block groups identified as LMI areas, three were also noted to be areas of racial concentration.
 These areas were census tracts 8121, 8125 and 8131.

-As noted in the two sections above, two UCP Seguin Facility Improvement activities are in areas of racial concentration that are also LMI areas.
-One group home is in census tract 8125, block group 1, and the other is in census tract 8121, block group 1.
+One proposed UCP Seguin Facility Improvement activity is in an area of racial concentration that is also a LMI area.
+The UCP Seguin group home is in census tract 8125, block group 1.